-When we first tell people about this, it can blow their mind.
+When people first hear this, it can blow their mind.
 They start to think about places where energy is made (like in a power station) and realise that they must change the way that they have been talking about energy.
-Energy is not made, it is transferred.
+Energy is not made - it is transferred.

 Let’s look at an example of a system (something that converts energy from one form to another) and see if we can spot the energy transfers that are taking place.